DataDog/hiring-engineers/answers.md

 The first step in the POC is to replicate Acme's current technology stack.

 Acme has developed a Flask web application that leverages MongoDB.
-It is deployed via on premise Ubuntu servers.
+It is deployed via on-premise Ubuntu servers.
 We will use Vagrant and Virtual Box to create a test environment for the POC.

 The first step is downloading and installing [Virtual Box](https://www.virtualbox.org/wiki/Downloads).